pombredanne/centidb/docs/format.rst

 A non-batch record is indicated when key decoding yields a single tuple.

-In this case the record key corresponds exactly to the output of :py:func:`keycoder.packs` for the single key present.
+In this case the record key corresponds exactly to the output of :py:func:`centidb.keycoder.packs` for the single key present.
 The value has a variable length integer prefix indicating the packer used, and the remainder is the output of :py:meth:`Encoder.pack` from the collection's associated encoder.